-After two Master degrees in physics and sociology, he did his PhD at the University of Geneva on the impact of spatial mobilities and physical distance on interpersonal relationships.
-He has been research fellow at the Centre for Mobility Research (CeMoRe) at Lancaster University, invited scholar at the Federal Institute for Population Research in Wiesbaden, Germany, research fellow at LaSUR (Laboratory of Urban Sociology) at Swiss federal Institute of Technology (EPFL) and research fellow at PAVIE (laboratory of life course research) at Lausanne University.
+After two masters degrees in physics and sociology, Gil did his PhD at the University of Geneva on the impact of spatial mobility on family and intimate relationships.
+He has been Visitor Scholar at the University of Albany SUNY, Research Fellow at the Centre for Mobility Research (CeMoRe) at Lancaster University, Invited Scholar at the Federal Institute for Population Research in Wiesbaden, Germany, Research Fellow at LaSUR (Laboratory of Urban Sociology) at the Swiss federal Institute of Technology (EPFL) and Research Fellow at PAVIE (Laboratory of Life Course Research) at the University of Lausanne, Switzerland.

 Contact: Gil Viry